Noiser Podcast Network: Books

 In July 2025, it was announced in trade magazine The Bookseller that A Short History of Ancient Rome would be published by Transworld.
 The book, written by Pascal Hughes, was published on 23 October 2025.
 Another in the series will be published in 2026.

 Reception

-In 2023, Noiser Podcast Network won the Bronze award for Best Network at the British Podcast Awards.
+In 2023, Noiser won the Bronze award for Best Network at the British Podcast Awards.
 Real Dictators won the Best Arts and Culture Podcast award at the British Podcast Awards 2021.